 Asiago Lemon Thyme Shortbread is a buttery, savory shortbread cracker perfect for the cocktail hour!
+Add them to a cheese platter for a luxury touch.

 Shortbread is such an elemental food; the rubbing together of flour and butter and sugar produces the most satisfying crumbly buttery texture when it’s baked.